mdn/content/files/en-us/web/api/protected_audience_api/index.md

 - {{domxref("Navigator.canLoadAdAuctionFencedFrame()")}}
   - : Returns a boolean value that indicates whether an ad auction-created {{htmlelement("fencedframe")}} can be loaded in the current browsing context.
 - {{domxref("Navigator.clearOriginJoinedAdInterestGroups()")}}
-  - : Requests the user's browser to leave all interest groups that were previously joined on the current top-level frame's origin.
+  - : Requests the user's browser to leave all interest groups with a specified owner that were previously joined on the current top-level frame's origin.
 - {{domxref("Navigator.createAuctionNonce()")}}
   - : Generates an auction nonce, which is included in the configuration object of a {{domxref("Navigator.runAdAuction()")}} call to prevent unintended replaying of additional bids, if included in an auction.
 - {{domxref("Navigator.deprecatedReplaceInURN()")}}